Productive and Happier at Home

 Anything to reduce the amount of time in the car.

 Click here to read: What moms should keep in the car

 3. Plan your Schedule

 You will need a calendar.
-Unless you are already familiar with a digital or app calendar, I suggest using a simple paper one for now.
+Unless you are already familiar with a digital or app calendar, I suggest using a simple paper calendar for now.

 4. Remember why your life is so hectic

 Remember why you have so many meals to make, such a messy house to clean, miles of driving to do, and never-ending piles of laundry.